Where to Stay in the Faroe Islands: From Turf Houses to Boutique Hotels

 Plus, if you’re planning on staying in hotels, Tórshavn is the place with the greatest variety of restaurants and nightlife (though to be fair, nightlife never gets that wild in Tórshavn).

-However, what I personally did on my Faroes itinerary was stay in a variety of places on three different islands, making it so that I had to backtrack less and got to spend more time off the beaten path in places like Bordoy and the northern islands and Suduroy, the furthest south of the Faroes.
+However, what I personally did on my Faroes itinerary was stay in a variety of places on three different islands, making it so that I had to backtrack less and got to spend more time off the beaten path in places like Bordoy and the other northern islands as well as Suduroy, the furthest south island in the Faroes.

 Depending on your travel style, you’ll want to either shack up in one spot or bounce around the islands, so I’ve included stops all around the Faroes to help you pick.

-Vágar is a great island for hikers, with two of the Islands’ best-known hikes both easily accessible.
+Vágar is a great island for hikers, with two of the Faroe Islands’ best-known hikes both easily accessible.
 The Postman’s Hike from Bøur to Gásaladur is one of the most beautiful in the whole cluster of islands.
-The hike to Traelnipa, a.k.a. the “optical illusion” hike at Lake Sorvagsvatn, is one of the most spectacular hikes in the world.
+And in my personal estimation, the hike to Traelnipa, a.k.a. the “optical illusion” hike at Lake Sorvagsvatn, is one of the most spectacular hikes in the world.
+All on Vágar!

 Bøur Accommodations